|

 When will someone besides the GAO take security seriously

 Once again the GAO has found a number of ways to penetrate a government agency.
-This time it is the IRS.
-While this isn't surprising, the fact that there is seemingly no way for the GAO to force the IRS to do anything is.

 Read more....